hunghsinke/P4D_Assignment-3/README.md

 I also tried to us JavaScript Masonry library to do **montage** layout.
 However, after completing the layout using Masonry library, I find that it's very difficult to adjust each photo.
 Therefore, I took my professor's advice and use **Adaptive Photo Layout with Flexbox**.
 I successfully developed the montage layout using Flexbox and you can see the beautiful layout in my program.

 ## Connect with Us page:
-If you hover over the "Connect now" button, you will find the button will change to light green.
-When you click on the button, you will see it changed to a darker green.
-I chose three different green for this button.
+I carefully designed the "Connect now" button to change colors as you interact with it.
+When you hover your mouse over the button, it turns a lighter shade of green, and when you click on it, it becomes a darker green.
+I intentionally used three different shades of green to make the button more visually appealing.

 ## Image use:
 The image for the welcome message and about this website is from the Australian Institute of Aboriginal and Torres Strait islander Studies (AIATSIS).